Evolutionary Inference for Function-valued Traits: Gaussian Process Regression on Phylogenies: Phylogenetic Gaussian processes

 \subsection{Phylogenetic covariance function}

-We now provide some formal details for the construction of a Gaussian process model for function-valued traits indexed by a phylogeny, $\T$.
-Readers preferring examples early on might skim the following and move to the next subsection and then the illustrative applications.

-We suppose each observation $\ell$ corresponds to a point $(x,\btt)$ in the {\em space-phylogeny} $S \times \T$: that is, $x \in S$ is the value under consideration of the spatial (trait) coordinate, and $\btt \in \T$ is the point under consideration on the phylogeny ($\btt $ is not just a time co-ordinate but also indicates a branch of the phylogeny).
-Our aim in the following is to build a model for the evolution of a function-valued trait along this branched phylogeny.
-We will do this by constructing a covariance function $\s(\ell_i,\ell_j)$ when each $l_{i}$ is a point in $S \times \T$.
-There are two assumptions from which our covariance function will follow (it should be noted that these assumptions are consistent with \cite{Fel1985}): \begin{Assumption} Conditional on their common ancestors in the phylogenetic tree $\T$, any two traits are statistically independent. \end{Assumption} \begin{Assumption} The statistical relationship between a trait and any of its descendants in $\T$ is independent of the topology of $\T$. \end{Assumption} Assumption \ref{diniyar2} means that our statistical model of the evolutionary process is identical along paths through $\T$ from the root to any tip, and we call this the {\em marginal process}.
-It should be noted that Assumption \ref{diniyar2} is made for ease of exposition in this paper and that it may be relaxed, for example to model unequal rates of evolution along different branches of $\T$.
-We have assumed that $\T$ is a chronogram, and we will denote the {\em date} of a point $\btt \in \T$ by the plain typeface symbol $t$.
-It is easy to see that the marginal process is Gaussian, and so it is sufficient to specify its covariance function $\Sigma$ on $S \times T$, where $T$ is the set of all dates in $\T$.
+Our aim in this subsection is to build a Gaussian process model for the evolution of a function-valued trait along a phylogenetic tree $\T$ by allowing $\T$ to play the role of evolutionary time, rather than the linear time variable $t$ used above.
+Suppose, therefore, that each observation $\ell$ corresponds to a point $(x,\btt)$ in the {\em space-phylogeny} $S \times \T$: that is, $x \in S$ is the value under consideration of the spatial (indexing) variable, and $\btt \in \T$ is the point under consideration on the phylogeny ($\btt $ is not just a time co-ordinate but also indicates a branch of the phylogeny).
+We will do this by constructing a covariance function $\s(\bell_i,\bell_j)$ when the $\bell_{i}$, $\bell_{j}$ are points in $S \times \T$, calling it the {\em phylogenetic covariance function}.
+In order to obtain a unique phylogenetic covariance function $\s$ we will make two assumptions which are natural in the context of evolution (see, for example, \cite{Fel1985}): \begin{Assumption} Conditional on their common ancestors in the phylogenetic tree $\T$, any two traits are statistically independent. \end{Assumption} \begin{Assumption} The statistical relationship between a trait and any of its descendants in $\T$ is independent of the topology of $\T$. \end{Assumption} Assumption \ref{diniyar2} means that our statistical model of the evolutionary process is identical along paths through $\T$ from the root to any tip, and we call this the {\em marginal process} (this assumption could be generalised, for example to model unequal rates of evolution along different branches of $\T$.)
+As in \cite{Fel1985} and related work, we need the assumption that $\T$ is a chronogram, having both a tree topology and a distance metric.
+We will call the distance between a point $\btt \in \T$ and the root of $\T$ the `date' of $\btt$, and denote it by the plain typeface symbol $t$.